1emank-nvim/SimpleTheme/README.md

 More than a theme it's an "Engine" to make your own theme.
 Inspired in LSP Semantic Tokens, but simplified.

 There's still work to do.
-By now it only supports highlighting, we aren't even defing background color or anything.
+By now it only supports highlighting, there are little quirks with the background color of certain tokens.
 But here's an example of the basic config to get started.

 Here's the Lazy plugin spec:
 ```lua